 741: does fig S1C represent effect sizes on fitness or traits?
 In the latter case, why are all values positive?

-This is the mutation effect size on traits.
-We’re plotting the absolute value of the effect of a mutation on an individual’s phenotype.
+This is the mutation effect size on traits, the Euclidean distance of a mutational vector.
 We have specified this in the revised caption for Fig. S1.
 (Lines XX)

 Fig S3b: what is the black line here?